First staged as Wizard of the North by the Mercators at the 2002 Edinburgh Festival Fringe

 Cast The current script is configured for 7 readers - 4 male & 3 female, but numbers can be easily adapted to suit

-Abbotsford Revisited began life back in 2002 as The Wizard of the North.
-It was specially written for my own drama group, the Mercators, to be performed at the Edinburgh Festival Fringe.
+The Wizard of the North was specially written for my own drama group, the Mercators, to be performed at the 2002 Edinburgh Festival Fringe.
 Devised as a dramatised reading, (also called a rehearsed reading - where scripts are used by the cast), it documents the life of Sir Walter Scott and includes extracts from many of his works.

 The script is drawn from many of the excellent biographies available, particularly those by John Buchan and Hesketh Pearson.
 Scott’s fragmentary autobiography, letters, journals and the prefaces to his novels also provided a rich source.